Vivek-04022001/documentation/plone.app.dexterity/advanced/files-and-images.md

 These objects have attributes, such as `data` to access the raw binary data, `contentType`, to get a MIME type, and `filename` to get the original filename.
 The image values also support `_height` and `_width` to get image dimensions.

-To use the non-blob image and file fields, it is sufficient to depend on `plone.formwidget.namedfile`, since this includes `plone.namefile` as a dependency.
+To use the non-blob image and file fields, it's sufficient to depend on `plone.formwidget.namedfile`, since this includes `plone.namefile` as a dependency.
 We prefer to be explicit in `setup.py`, however, since we will actually import it directly from `plone.namedfile`.

 ```ini